-HISTORICAL PRACTICE IN DARTMOUTH
+HISTORICAL PRACTICE AT DARTMOUTH

-SEMINARS & COLLOQUIA (Hist 96s)
+SEMINARS & COLLOQUIA (HIST 96s)

 4. While we allow students to enroll in two 96s in the same term, we ask them to do so only after considering the rigors of these classes (and, by extension, of the work of historical practice).
 Early planning (and, ideally, the completion of at least one 96 by majors in their junior year) helps to avoid the need for two in a single term.

-This brief guide provides information for 31 versions of “History 96” that will be offered through the spring of 2018.
-You should discuss these options when you are completing your major worksheet.
+This brief guide provides information for the versions of History 96 that will be offered through the spring of 2024.
+You should discuss these options with your faculty advisor when you are completing your major worksheet.